openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

       distributions (Fedora, Ubuntu, MeeGo and others) and packaging systems (rpm, debian, kiwi), now expanded to 21 build targets on 6 architectures.
 We will support even more systems in future, non-Linux targets and also more specialized Linux targets like maintenance channels.
-      But while â€˜OBSâ€™ is meant for a much wider audience than openSUSE, being used by projects and companies like VLC, MeeGo, Dell and many others, its name misleadingly signaled a distribution-specific purpose.
+      But while ‘OBS’ is meant for a much wider audience than openSUSE, being used by projects and companies like VLC, MeeGo, Dell and many others, its name misleadingly signaled a distribution-specific purpose.